shaynababe/chromeOSLinux_test/README.md

 ## https://drive.google.com/uc?export=download&id=12A95cImdJaP5KI6e-jDhaZgEfV2Fm_ck
 # to assist in the mounts being .exec and open please download https://drive.google.com/file/d/1okABZugr72CQTaVQfK3v1VikszTUNFq2/view?usp=sharing
 The is mnt.sh same install cp mnt.sh /usr/local/bin, sudo chmod 755 /usr/local/bin/mnt.sh or install -Dt /usr/local/bin -m 755 ~/Downloads/mnt.sh
-# chronos@localhost ~ $ sudo test4 -V
+# chronos@localhost ~ $ sudo test5-V
 # test4: version 1-20221219121458~main:56a040a8
 # chronos@localhost ~ $
 ## I have not decide on a release default yet Focal maybe bullseye is also being considered
 # test5 -p /home/SD/z/ -r bullseye -t xorg,xiwi,xfce -n bull

-## With this release test4 is namespaced for chromeOSLinux for task and builds in  /usr/local/bin for your local machine you need to have read write to run make all, in you test5 chroot cmd
+## With this release test5is namespaced for chromeOSLinux for task and builds in  /usr/local/bin for your local machine you need to have read write to run make all, in you test5 chroot cmd
 # git clone https://github.com/shaynababe/chromeOSLinux_test
 # sudo chmod 777 /usr/local/bin
-# then test4 will compile just fine
+# then test5will compile just fine
 # make all
 ## It will download the debootstrap files to local /usr/local/bin not /tmp
 ## The file for install is test5 and is written to ~/Downloads/test5
-## After make all use the ctrl+alt+shift+<- keys to get back to a crosh shell, start a new shell and shell into it. the command of sudo cp ~/Downloads/test4 /usr/local/bin then sudo chmod 755 /usr/local/bin/test4 or install -Dt /usr/local/bin -m 755 ~/Downloads/test5
+## After make all use the ctrl+alt+shift+<- keys to get back to a crosh shell, start a new shell and shell into it. the command of sudo cp ~/Downloads/test5/usr/local/bin then sudo chmod 755 /usr/local/bin/test5or install -Dt /usr/local/bin -m 755 ~/Downloads/test5
-## then the sudo test4 --help will show the cmds to get chroot installed
+## then the sudo test5--help will show the cmds to get chroot installed
-## IE sudo test4 -p /home/SD/z/ -r bullseye -t xorg,xiwi,xfce -n bull #will work
+## IE sudo test5-p /home/SD/z/ -r bullseye -t xorg,xiwi,xfce -n bull #will work

 ## if you wish to view the activity start a new shell and cd /usr/local/bin
 ## you can ls -la to watch the install process